onqtam/headjack/docs/why/cryptohistory.md

 https://twitter.com/AutismCapital/status/1590888993226653697
 The only way to make something truly self-authenticating in perpetuity is to timestamp it.
 Anchor it.
 Sequence a set inclusion commitment on-chain.

+> "X should implement a feature called "On This Day."
+It would rewind the timeline to any given day since Twitter's founding to let you feel the pulse of the moment.
+A crucial tool for modern historians.
+This would be the "what happened" that complements "what's happening".
+The historical research tool that complements the real-time news service." - [Balaji Srinivasan](https://twitter.com/balajis/status/1712665522444390555)

 <!--